 BACKGROUND

-Clear cell sarcoma (CCS) of soft tissue is a rare malignant soft tissue sarcoma usually reported to locate at distal end of extremities and rarely at trunk.
-Herein, we report a case of CCS in pleural cavity.
+Clear cell sarcoma (CCS) of soft tissue is a rare malignant soft tissue sarcoma usually located at the distal end of extremities and rarely at the trunk.
+Herein, we report a case of CCS in the pleural cavity.

 CASE SUMMARY

-A 31-year-old male was admitted for an uncertain mass in left pleural cavity in routine physical examination without any symptoms.
-A VATS surgery was performed to remove the tumor.
-The pathological finding displayed a cystic mass with 6.5 cm at the longest diameter, dark red in section and cysts could be found locally.
-A strong expression of S-100, HMB45 and Vimentin was detected in immunohistochemical staining, which was inclined to the diagnosis of the CCS of soft tissue.
-The patient refused chemotherapy, radiotherapy and targeted therapy because of the personal financial situation.
-Follow-up computed tomography scans were done at the 90th postoperative day and the 180th postoperative day, and no obvious sign of recurrence was found till now.
+A 31-year-old male was admitted for an uncertain mass in the left pleural cavity in routine physical examination without any symptoms.
+Video-assisted thoracoscopic surgery was performed to remove the tumor.
+The pathological finding displayed a cystic mass of 6.5 cm at the longest diameter, dark red sections, and cysts that could be found locally.
+Strong expression of soluble protein-100, human melanoma black-45, and vimentin was detected by immunohistochemical staining, which was inclined to the diagnosis of CCS of soft tissue.
+The patient refused chemotherapy, radiotherapy, and targeted therapy because of the personal financial situation.
+Follow-up computed tomography scans were done on the 90th and 180th postoperative days, and no obvious sign of recurrence was found until now.

 CONCLUSION

-CCS of soft tissue also can be found in pleural cavity although in an extremely rare incidence.
+CCS of soft tissue can be found in the pleural cavity, although with an extremely rare incidence.
 Radical resection is useful to improve the prognosis.

 Key words: Sarcoma; Clear cell sarcoma; Clear cell sarcoma of soft tissue; Treatment; Case report